-I. A pont or ferry takes people, cars and other things across a river.
+- I. A pont or ferry takes people, cars and other things across a river.
 There is a pont like this at Malgas in the Western Cape.
-It takes cars and people across the Breede River.

-3. Some people live on houseboats.
+It takes cars and people across the Breede River. - A submarine travels underneath the water.
+Most submarines are big and can carry a lot of people.
+The biggest submarines can stay under water for many months. - 3.
+Some people live on houseboats.
 Tourists who go on holiday in places like Kariba, in Zimbabwe, can stay on a houseboat and travel around the lake.